 Chocolate rat bait is certainly becoming more popular.
 Its availability, as well as its toxin-free and safe status, have certainly been some of the reasons for its rise in popularity.

 Another is its ability to stay consistent through various weather conditions.
-This makes chocolate lure a popular option for outdoor traps.
+This makes chocolate lure a popular option for outdoor rat bait box.
 This is especially true because of its strong aroma and ability to attract rats to investigate the smell.

 Rats don’t often encounter chocolate in outdoor settings, so it is important to loop back to our rule.
 This is where pre-feeding comes into play.
 They are unlikely to try anything new without an introduction and removal of other food sources.
 Make sure you’re removing their meals and pre-baiting/pre-feeding the trapping area with your chocolate lure.